-The State Bar issues a single-page Certificate of Standing to verify a member's name, bar number, admission date, current status, any number or status changes and any public discipline as of the date of the certificate.
-The ultimate recipient decides how long they consider the certificate "valid."
-The State Bar does not use the term "good standing" since what is "good" standing may vary by jurisdiction.
-This document is not the frameable admission ("wall") certificate issued by the admissions office.
+The State Bar issues a single-page Certificate of Standing to verify an attorney's name, bar number, admission date, current status, any number or status changes and any public discipline as of the date of the certificate.
+The ultimate recipient decides how long they consider the certificate valid.
+Note that the State Bar does not use the term "good standing" since this may vary by jurisdiction.
+This document is not the frameable admission certificate issued by the Office of Admissions.

 Order your Certificate of Standing online

-After entering your online order for a standard, notarized and/or complaint check certificate for an individual member of the State Bar of California, you may either:
+After entering your online order for a standard, notarized and/or complaint check certificate for an individual attorney, payment options include:

-If you wish to pay using a credit card with a NON U.S. billing address, please enter your online order, click the "Mail Check" payment option and advise us by email to firstname.lastname@example.org.
+If you wish to pay using a credit card with a non-U.S. billing address, please enter your online order, click the payment option to mail a check and send an email to the State Bar at email@example.com.
 We will email you the proper payment form to return along with your printed order summary page.

 California Supreme Court